saitammineedi19/GVSU-CIS641-TEAM-GDMS/README.md

 - Place all the HTML files in a template folder within the same directory
 - Place .css file in a folder called static
 - In the terminal go to the directory that these files are placed.
-- run the app.py file using the command python3 app.py or python app.py based on the python version that is installed in your computer.
+- Run the app.py file using the command python3 app.py or python app.py based on the python version that is installed in your computer.

 ## Team Members and Roles